filamentphp/panels/docs/02-getting-started.md

 ### Creating a stats widget

-Create a [stats widget](../widgets/stats-overview) to render patient types using the following artisan command (select "admin" for the location when prompted):
+Create a [stats widget](../widgets/stats-overview) to render patient types using the following artisan command (do not specify a resource and select "admin" for the location when prompted):

 ```bash
 php artisan make:filament-widget PatientTypeOverview --stats-overview